-If the school decides to send a student home due to their behaviour, this will be recorded as an Suspension.
-The school will follow the current DfE's statutory guidance on suspensions.
+If the school decides to send a pupil home due to their behaviour, this will be recorded as an Exclusion.
+The school will follow the current DfE's statutory guidance on exclusions.

-Only the Principal (or Acting Principal) can exclude a student is open to Children's Social Care for any reason, the school will also inform their allocated social worker.
+Only the Principal (or Acting Principal) can exclude a pupil.

-The school will notify the parent of the suspension.
-If the student is a Looked After Child, the school will notify the student's carer, social worker, and Virtual School.
-In other instances, where a student
+The school will notify the parent of the exclusion.
+If the pupil is a Looked After Child, the school will notify the pupil's carer, social worker and Virtual School.
+In other instances, where a pupil is open to Children's Social Care for any reason, the school will also inform their allocated social worker.

-See TMET Suspensions Policy for full details.
+See TMET Exclusions Policy for full details.